ibrarturi/EImageValidator/README.md

 EImageValidator
 ===============

-Yii extension for validating image types, min & max size, height, width and height
+Yii extension which Validates the uploaded image with types (jpg, gif, png...etc), min & max size (in kilo bytes, width and height.
+This extension can be used for different purposes depending upon your requirements.

 **Requirements**